West Virginia Hotel Reservations

 Another pillar of West Virginia state parks is Beech Fork State Park – a summer paradise set in southwestern West Virginia near Barboursville.
 Home to the 720-acre Beech Fork Lake, this state parks grants visitors access to great fishing spots, excellent boat launches and scenic picnic areas.

 Gather the kids and the family dog for an exciting hike through Beech Fork State Park, or break out the tackle box and reel in some catfish, walleye, and bluegill.
 Get on those sneakers and take advantage of the tennis court, volleyball court and basketball court, or look into renting a canoe from the Beech Fork Lake Marina.

 The park is also a perfect destination for bird watching enthusiasts.
 Pack the binoculars, and keep an eye out for cuckoos, ovenbirds, vireos, and wood warblers.
-After a day of boating and swimming, be sure to dry off at the Best Western hotel in Barboursville, just 17 miles from Beech Fork State Park.
+After a day of boating and swimming, be sure to dry off at Barboursville, just 17 miles from Beech Fork State Park.

 Berkeley Springs State Park

 For a real escape, head to Berkeley Springs in northeast West Virginia for relaxation done right.
 Make your way to the Berkeley Springs State Park for the natural mineral springs in bath and water fountain form.
 Once hosts to President George Washington, these historic bathhouses – the Roman Bathhouse and Gentlemen's Spring House – are open year round to the public.
 Get ready to feel your stress melt away in historic West Virginia.